lamashree/bamazon-Customer/README.md

  ## Screenshort (results)
- This is home page for manager.
+ This is home page for manager
  <img src="images/Screen Shot 2019-11-19 at 12.50.25 AM"
 alt="manager homepage"/>